marceldobehere/goofy-chat-app-v2-client/README.md

 The brute force attack can be mitigated by using a slow, secure hashing algorithm.

 As for the collisions, there is yet to find a balance between usability and security.
-(Personally I a realistically usable and secure solution can be found)
+(Personally I think that a realistically usable and secure solution can be found)

 ### TL;DR